5 Great Summer Beach Boardwalks

 Nothing says summer quite like a lively oceanfront boardwalk.
 With amusement park rides, walking and biking paths, beautiful coastal views, and plenty of entertainment, you can’t go wrong.
 Vacationing in a beach town with a great boardwalk gives you so many more opportunities for entertainment, recreation, and photography.

-Each of the boardwalks listed below are found within fantastic beach towns.
-Aside from fun filled boardwalks, you will find waterfront resorts, top notch tourist attractions, and great dining and shopping opportunities in each of these great summer vacation cities.
+Each of the boardwalks listed below are located in fun beach cities which also offer a host of additional amenities.
+Aside from fun filled boardwalks, you will find waterfront resorts, tourist attractions, and many dining and shopping opportunities in each of these beach towns.
 Take a look at the list and be sure to share some of your favorites!

-Virginia Beach is hands down home to one of the top boardwalks in the country.
-It’s clean, well-maintained, and lit up at night for enhanced safety.
+Virginia Beach is home to one of the top boardwalks in the country.
+Not only is the boardwalk clean and well-maintained, it’s also lit up at night for enhanced safety.
 The highlight is a 3 mile long walking and biking path, each conveniently separated for less congestion.
 The flat route is an absolute breeze, especially with gorgeous coastal views the entire journey.
 As you stroll or bike along, you will pass several unique attractions including a giant bronze statue of Neptune.

 Summertime, the boardwalk livens up with free shows and entertainment all season long.
 On any given day, you will see bikers, runners, walkers, photographers, and tourists out enjoying the beautiful weather.
 A handful of waterfront hotels and restaurants conveniently line the boardwalk.
-Stay at a hotel with direct access and great views like the Best Western Oceanfront Plus, Spring Hill Suites by Marriott Virginia Beach Oceanfront, or Residence Inn by Marriott Virginia Beach Oceanfront.
+Stay at a hotel with direct access and great views like the Best Western Oceanfront Plus.

-Virginia Beach is a great town with lots to do.
-In addition to the boardwalk, you will find the Virginia Aquarium, First Landing State Park, and Back Bay National Wildlife Refuge more than worthy of a visit.
+Virginia Beach is a great summer vacation destination with lots to do.
+In addition to the boardwalk, you will find the Virginia Aquarium, First Landing State Park, and Back Bay National Wildlife Refuge.
 Relaxation, entertainment, and recreation – you have it all in a Virginia Beach vacation.

 The Mission/Pacific Beach Oceanfront Boardwalk in San Diego is definitely a must-see during your visit to this gorgeous city.
-A 3 mile shared pedestrian/biking path will give you a tour of 2 of San Diego’s most popular beach cities: Mission and Pacific Beach.
-Along the way, you’ll take in gorgeous views of the Pacific, enjoy near perfect summer like temperatures, take in the sights of eclectic beachfront homes & vacation rentals, and enjoy endless people watching opportunities.
+A rdie or walk on the 3 mile shared pedestrian/biking path will give you a tour of 2 of San Diego’s most popular beach cities: Mission and Pacific Beach.
+Along the way, you’ll take in gorgeous views of the Pacific, enjoy near perfect year-round mild summer temperatures, take in the sights of eclectic beachfront homes & vacation rentals, and enjoy endless people watching opportunities.

-The entire boardwalk path including both beach towns is about 3 miles each way, making for a leisurely 6 mile round-trip.
+The entire boardwalk path is about 3 miles each way, making for a leisurely 6 mile round-trip.
 Bike it, walk it, skate it, or run it – it doesn’t matter, the views are fabulous no matter the activity.
 Visit on mornings for fewer crowds, especially if biking as it tends to get a bit congested with the big groups of walkers.

 A few sights of interest include the Pier at Pacific Beach, the historic Belmont Amusement Park, and waterfront restaurants & bars.

-In addition to the boardwalk, other must-do activities in the area include a trip to the world-famous San Diego Zoo featuring the Great Panda, a nature walk at Torrey Pines State Reserve, and watching the sea lions at La Jolla Cove beach.
+In addition to the boardwalk, other great San Diego attractions include the world-famous San Diego Zoo featuring the Great Panda, Torrey Pines State Reserve, La Jolla Cove beach (known for its’ large sea lion population).

 Ocean City’s historic wooden boardwalk is often rated amongst the best in the country.
 The 2.5 mile length is perfect for long strolls or leisurely bike rides.
 The beautiful coastal views run the entire length.
-There are numerous attractions along the way including the Ocean City Life-Saving Station Museum, historic Trimper’s Carousel (built in 1912), carnival games, and the Jolly Roger pier amusement park.
+Tourist attractions along the route include the Ocean City Life-Saving Station Museum, historic Trimper’s Carousel (built in 1912), carnival games, and the Jolly Roger pier amusement park.

-Treat yourself to some classic fries from Thrashers or pick one of the numerous oceanfront restaurants to dine alongside spectacular scenery.
+Treat yourself to some classic fries from Thrashers.
+Or pick one of the numerous oceanfront restaurants to dine alongside spectacular beach scenery.
 If you want to pick up a souvenir, you will find plenty of shops to do so.

-During the summer months, you are treated to live entertainment & events such as firework displays, movies on the beach, concerts, and more.
+During the summer months, be on the lookout for live entertainment & events such as firework displays, movies on the beach, and concerts.
 There is always something to do whether you are looking to watch a unique street performance or enjoy a summer treat while taking in amazing views of the Atlantic coast.

 Dozens of hotels are located directly on the boardwalk, most moderately priced.

-Other activities to check out in Ocean City include cruises, miniature golf courses, Ripley’s Believe It or Not, and various water sports.
+Other Ocean City tourist attractions include cruises, miniature golf courses, Ripley’s Believe It or Not, and water sports.

 Recently opened in 2010, Myrtle Beach’s gorgeous 6.5 million boardwalk is a must visit for beach lovers.
 The short 1.2 mile stroll offers beautiful views of the amazing South Carolina coast.
-Myrtle Beach is part of the Grand Strand, a 60 mile stretch of uninterrupted beaches along the coast of South Carolina.
+Myrtle Beach is part of the Grand Strand, a 60 mile stretch of uninterrupted beaches along the South Carolina coast.

 The boardwalk is clean, maintained, and nicely landscaped.
-The summer evenings are filled with all different types of entertainment including concerts and fireworks shows.
-There are a handful of restaurants and souvenir shops, but not too many, so it maintains a nice non congested feel.
+Summer brings about a diverse entertainment lineup including concerts and fireworks shows.
+There are a handful of restaurants and souvenir shops, but not too many, so the area does not get too congested.

 The 2 main attractions are the SkyWheel, one of the largest Ferris Wheels in the country and Pier 14, a restaurant and fishing/sightseeing pier.
-The 187 foot tall Ferris Wheel is the shining star of the boardwalk, providing some of the best views you will ever experience of the coast.
-From the air conditioned enclosed gondola chairs, you will be treated to breathtaking views of the Atlantic.
+The 187 foot tall Ferris Wheel is the shining star of the boardwalk, providing some fabulous views of the beach.
+Take in breathtaking views of the Atlantic via a climate controlled gondola.
 Some tourist attractions are not worth it – the SkyWheel, on the other hand, is definitely worth the small admission fee!
 Don’t miss out on this one!

 For just a buck, you can walk out onto Pier 14 and take in the beautiful sights around you.
 This is a beautiful location for photography, both of the beaches and boardwalk.
 Also plan an evening visit to take in the views of the SkyWheel lit up at night.
-In addition, the pier is a hotspot for fishing and equipment can be rented.
+In addition, the pier is a hotspot for fishing.

 Great oceanfront lodging choices include: Bay View Resort, Island Vista Resort, and Anderson Ocean Club.

-Myrtle Beach is a great beach town with plenty of attractions outside of the boardwalk.
-A few of the top sights to see while in town include Myrtle Beach State Park, The Carolina Opry, Broadway at the Beach (a dining, shopping, & entertainment complex), Ripley’s Aquarium, mini golf courses, cruises, watersports, and dozens of shows.
+Myrtle Beach is a fun beach town with plenty of attractions outside of the boardwalk.
+Top rated tourist attractions include Myrtle Beach State Park, The Carolina Opry, Broadway at the Beach (a dining, shopping, & entertainment complex), Ripley’s Aquarium, mini golf courses, cruises, watersports, and dozens of shows.

 Venice Beach is the most interesting of all the boardwalks, and well known due to its’ presence in the media.
 Along this eclectic boardwalk, you will be able to take in interesting street performances, browse all different sorts of crazy tourist shops, and try out diverse treats at the food stands.